Blazam-App/docs.blazam.org/docsource/install/security.md

 ### For IIS
 Use the default IIS_User account provided to the application pool.
 ### For Service
-Using the NetworkService account is reccomended.
+Using the NetworkService account is recommended.
 ## Folder Permissions
 For most deployments, no modifications to folder permissions are required.